sonuajayin/learn_docker_k8s/Readme.md

 Multi container docker application
 >/complex
-architecture and flow in folder
+architecture and flow in folder, and also being deployed to ecs